Vivekkumar260892/Uber_Assignment/README.md

 Step 3: Create an account of Databricks Community edition. https://community.cloud.databricks.com/login.html .
 Click on signup and follow the steps.
 Verify email address and click on the link you get in your email to verify account and create password.

 Step 4: When you have logged in to Databricks, on the leftside pane select on clusters.
-You can give any name to your cluster and Databricks runtime version stays to default "7.2 (includes Apache Spark 3.0.0, Scala 2.12)".
+You can give any name to your cluster and Databricks runtime version stays to default "7.2 (Scala 2.12, Spark 3.0.0)".
 Click on create cluster.

 <img src="Databricks_Cluster.PNG" width="900" height="500">